 Our approach can be related to some existing work.
 (Getoor et al., 2000) refined probabilistic relational models with class hierarchies, which specialized distinct probabilistic dependency for each subclass.
 (Rosen-Zvi et al., 2004) introduced an author-topic model for documents.
 The model implicitly explored the two relationships between documents and authors and document and words.
-(Kemp et al., 2004) showed a relational model with latent classes.
+(Kemp et al., 2004) showed a relational model with latent classes, which strongly focuses on the discovery and interpretation of the clustering structure.
+Our model uses a similar latent structure but focuses on the improvement of predictive performance in the exploitation of relational information.
+In addition, their model only explores the relation between members in a single class, e.g. friendship between two persons, whereas IHRM represents and learns several entity classes and relational classes.
+Another extension of IHRM is that the relational attribute can be complex whereas in (Kemp et al., 2004), the relational attribute is restricted to simply model the existence of a relationship.
 (Carbonetto et al., 2005) introduced the nonparametric BLOG model, which specifies nonparametric probabilistic distributions over possible worlds defined by first-order logic.
 These models demonstrated good performance in certain applications.
 However, most are restricted to domains with simple relations.
 The proposed model goes beyond that by considering multiple related entities.
 In addition, the nonparametric nature allows the complexity of the model to be tuned by the model based on the available data set.

-3 The DAPER Model
+3. The DAPER Model